SPECIAL NOTE: Masks required. Due to social distancing protocols, residents must unload their own documents.

 California Coastal Clean Up Day is held annually on the third Saturday in September.

 These are regional programs and Mountain View's participation is coordinated by the City's Fire Department, Environmental Protection, Water Pollution Prevention Program.
-More information may also be found at www.cleanacreek.org.
+More information may also be found at CleanaCreek.org.

 Find out how to build healthy soil through back-yard composting at a FREE, hands-on workshop for residents.
+Workshops are available throughout the year in both online webinar and in-person formats.
 Registration is required.
-For more information and a schedule, visit www.reducewaste.org or call 408-918-4640.
-See more information at www.mountainview.gov/composting.
+For more information and a schedule, visit the Composting Education Program website or call 408-918-4640.
+See more information at MountainView.gov/Composting.
 Dates may also be listed on the City's Calendar.

 This FREE event helps residents to properly dispose of paint, oil, cleaning products, batteries, solvents and other household chemical products; and is held on Saturdays throughout the year at a variety of locations.
-For more information, contact the Santa Clara County Household Hazardous Waste Program at www.HHW.org or (408) 299-7300.
-More information can also be found on the City's website (under Explore to the left of the screen) or at www.mountainview.gov/hhw.
+The next event in Mountain View will be Saturday, August 13, 2022.
+For more information or to make an appointment, contact the Santa Clara County Household Hazardous Waste Program at www.HHW.org or 408-299-7300.
+More information at MountainView.gov/HHW.

-These events are operated by the City of Mountain View Police and Fire (650-903-6224).
+These events are operated by the City of Mountain View Fire Department but might also be part of a Police Department Community Engagement Event (650-903-6224).
+There is a drop-off box for prescription drugs in the lobby of the Police/Fire Administration Building.
 There are also events and drop-off locations available at no cost throughout the year through a countywide program.
-Visit our Medicines & Sharps Disposal web page for more information.
+For information about these and other locations, visit our Medicines & Sharps Disposal web page.

 Do you have things that you like, but no longer work?
 Don’t toss them, repair them!
 Volunteers will help you assess and fix your things instead of throwing them away.
 Repair Café Mountain View is a volunteer-run, community service dedicated to encouraging the repair and reuse of goods, rather than sending them to landfill.
 At any of the free, periodic Repair Café events, volunteers will guide you to tackle the repair yourself or fix it while you watch and learn.
 Chances are you will leave with a once-again useful item and some knowledge of how to repair this item and others.